Empyreal092/GFD_in_Dedalus/README.md

 	 - Include function for calculating spectra for doubly periodic fields.
 	 - Solve the Stommel and Munk model on the circle.
 The only curvilinear example in the note.
  - 2D QG-Near Inertial Wave (QG-NIW) model
+ - The Quasi-Geostrophic (QG) model
  	 - Baroclinically unstable two-layer QG
+   	 - Rossby wave in linear QG
+ - Baroclinic modes of arbitrary stratification
  - Linear instability of 3DQG
 	 - Greatly expands on the eigenproblem example provided by the Dedalus documentation.
 In particular, we show how to obtain eigenvectors for a particular field.